 for the Saturn ‘Session’ in full, or simply read on…)

-“Sure, Pattern on the Trestleboard.”
-She stooped to round off a descender on the word she was fashioning in stones.
-“A sociologist should know these things.”
+“Sure, Pattern on the Trestleboard, a sociologist should know these things.”
+She stooped to round off a descender on the word she was fashioning in the stones.
+“Incidentally, that is one humongous key ring you’re slinging there—you a janitor on the side or something?”

-“Yeah, gotcha,” I spelled and counted letters under my breath.
-“Anyway, right then a rocksalt voice thunders out from behind two Malaysian screens about this Richard guy’s straying from his lesson plan.
-I peek around the black screens, and there’s this shriveled old woman perched atop a winged wicker throne, with twisting prisms, crystals and rainbow arches overhead.
+“Yeah, well not quite,” I spelled and counted letters under my breath.
+“Anyway, right when I got up there a rocksalt voice thunders out from behind two Malaysian screens about this Richard guy’s straying from his lesson plan.
+I peek around the black screens, and there’s this shriveled old woman perched atop a winged wicker throne.
 Her unraveled wig kept creeping up her forehead as she frowned, exposing her own matted hair.
-She had these wire-rimmed bifocals dangling off her right ear, and her bright red lipstick smeared to the left.
-I swear, the whole cubicle smelled of leftover giblets and gravy, but when she started talking, I sat down on her lumpy ottoman and listened up…”
+She had these wire-rimmed bifocals dangling off her right ear, and her bright red lipstick smeared to the left. but when she started talking, I found myself sitting down on her lumpy ottoman to listen up…”

 “That so,” Syd final kerned her word, which gradually took on the heavy dullness of lunar basalts as the sun ducked behind fleeting mélanges of blue-gray clouds.
 “Listened, to what?”

 “Some happy horseshit about Saturn, this whole spiel about how it’s the second largest planet in the solar system, and that Galileo first discovered it has four icy rings, the two big outer ones split by a 2,200 mile gap called Cassini’s Division.
-She rattled on that Saturn makes one complete revolution around the sun every 29.458 years—that’s only three times in a person’s life, if you’re luckier than I’ll probably be.
-She said it also takes that long to pass through all the signs of the Zodiac.
-Which means it takes 29 years or so to return to exactly where it was the moment you were born.
+She rattled on that Saturn makes one complete revolution around the sun every 29.458 years—only three times in a person’s life.
+She said it takes that long to pass through all the signs of the Zodiac.
+Which means it takes 29 years or so to return to where it was the moment you were born.
 After a nasty coughing jag, she warned that Saturn Return can end up good or bad, depending on whether a person’s prepared to pass from childhood to adulthood—like in my case, whether I was ready to become a man at 29.”

 “Give me a break…anyway, I’m laughing that off when she grabs my knee and says I’d better pay heed, because my first bout with the ringed one was layin’ for me around the bend.
 That it happens to everybody, and most people don’t have a clue what hit them.
-And how some horrible things can happen when you get to 29, not to mention 58, or god forbid, 87—just follow the news.
-She carries on about how Saturn forces you to reflect and challenges all your assumptions.
-Then she has the gall to soak me $20.
+And how some horrible things can happen when you get to 29, not to mention 58, or god forbid, 87.
+She carried on about how Saturn forces you to reflect and challenges all your assumptions.
+Then she handed me this goofy…talisman she called it, and soaked me $20.
 I go, what kind of scam is this?!
-The whole deal weirded me out, so I paid up and got my ass right the hell back on the road home.”
+The whole deal weirded me out, so I paid up and got my ass right back on the road home.”

 “There, that about does it,” Sydney kicked an errant comma across some free verse from Thoreau.
 “Check that out…”